Snakebite in Latin America: Most important species

 Most accidents are caused by snakes of the family Viperidae (Bothrops and Crotalus mainly) with 138 species of viperidae in Latin America.
 In Brazil, 70-90% of accidents are caused by Bothrops species.
-The most important are Bothrops asper known as the Fer-de-Lance or Terciopelo, found in Mexico, Central America and north South America, Bothrops atrox or Common lancehead edemic to the amazon, and Bothrops jararaca found in Brazil, Argentina and Paraguay.
+The most important are Bothrops asper known as the Fer-de-Lance or Terciopelo, found in Mexico, Central America and north South America, Bothrops atrox or Common lancehead endemic to the Amazon, and Bothrops jararaca found in Brazil, Argentina and Paraguay.
 Other important species in South America include B. alternatus, B. moojeni, B. neuwied and B. jararacussu.
 In Brazil, the mortality rate reported by Bothrops is 0.39%, while that of rattlesnakes is 0.98%, Few accidents are caused by Bushmasters (Lachesis), but the mortality rate is high.

 Few accidents are caused by elapids (with 78 species) in Latin America, which are represented by coral snakes, of the genera Leptomicrurus (Amazonia) Micruroides (Mexico), Micrurus which is the most widely distributed, and sea snakes, with one species, the Yellow-bellied sea snake, found in Mexico, Central America and north South America.
 Coral snakes represent only 1-2% of elapid accidents in the region, with M. nigrocinctus, M. mipartitus, M. lemniscatus, M. frontalis, M. corallinus and M. spixii being the main ones, while bites by Hydrophis platurus are extremely rare.

 Venom

 Bothrops venom is composed of coagulating, anticoagulant, hemorrhagic, hemotoxic and cytotoxic agents.
-But also myotoxins.
-The South American rattlesnake has neurotoxins, myotoxins and coagulants.
-While that of Bushmaster, it has proteolytic, coagulant, hemorrhagic and neurotoxic activity.
-Coral snake venom is a potent neurotoxin, causing neuromuscular block.
+It also contains myotoxins.
+The South American rattlesnake (Crotalus durissus) has neurotoxins, myotoxins and coagulants.
+While that of Bushmaster, has proteolytic, coagulant, hemorrhagic and neurotoxic activity.
+Coral snake venom is a potent neurotoxin, causing the neuromuscular block.
 The yellow-bellied sea snake is extremely venomous, the venom of which contains neurotoxins and myotoxins.